 Parameterize your tests to make them versatile.
 Avoid hardcoding values whenever possible, allowing the same test script to be used with different data sets.

-Using the right locator is the crucial part of writing your selenium scripts.
+Locator Strategy: Stable locators (ID, name) reduce test flakiness, while dynamic XPath should be used selectively to balance flexibility and maintainability of writing your Selenium scripts.
 ID and name locators are the most reliable.
-Xpath is most commonly used because of its dynamic syntax.
-Using the right selector can reduce the flakiness in your test execution thus increasing efficiency.
+XPath is most commonly used because of its dynamic syntax.
+Using the right selector can reduce the flakiness in your test execution, thus increasing efficiency.

 Keep test data separate from test scripts.
 Storing data in external files or databases allows easy modification without altering the test code.